phpstan/phpstan/README.md

 If you have conflicting dependencies or you want to install PHPStan globally, the best way is via a PHAR archive.
 You will always find the latest stable PHAR archive below the [release notes](https://github.com/phpstan/phpstan/releases).
 You can also use the [phpstan/phpstan-shim](https://packagist.org/packages/phpstan/phpstan-shim) package to install PHPStan via Composer without the risk of conflicting dependencies.

 You can also use [PHPStan via Docker](https://github.com/phpstan/docker-image).
+Alternatively, PHPStan is also available in the [PHPQA toolbox](https://hub.docker.com/r/jakzal/phpqa) image.

 ## First run